 Return of Title IV

-If a student withdraws from college prior to completing 60% of a semester, the Financial Aid Office must recalculate the student's eligibility for all Title IV federal funds.
-In addition, the same refund guidelines control all other aid funds, with the exception of private or alternative loans.
+If a student withdraws from William & Mary prior to completing 60% of a semester, the Financial Aid Office must recalculate the student's eligibility for all Title IV federal funds.
 Recalculation is based on a percent of earned aid using the following Federal Return of Title IV funds formula:

 Percent of aid earned = the number of days completed up to the withdrawal date, divided by the total days in the semester.
 (Any break of five days or more is not counted as part of the days in the semester.)